warmist/scripts/docs/gui/gm-editor.rst

 This editor allows you to inspect or modify almost anything in DF.
 Press :kbd:`?` for in-game help.

-If you just want to browse without fear of accidentally changing anything, hit :kbd:`Ctrl`:kbd:`D` to toggle read-only mode.

-Click on fields to edit them or, for structured fields, to inspect their contents.
+Select a field and hit :kbd:`Enter` or double click to edit, or, for structured fields, to inspect their contents.
 Right click or hit :kbd:`Esc` to go back to the previous structure you were inspecting.
 Right clicking when viewing the structure you started with will exit the tool.
-Hold down :kbd:`Shift` and right click to exit, even if you are inspecting a substructure.
+Hold down :kbd:`Shift` and right click to exit, even if you are inspecting a substructure, no matter how deep.

+If you just want to browse without fear of accidentally changing anything, hit :kbd:`Ctrl`:kbd:`D` to toggle read-only mode.
+If you want `gui/gm-editor` to automatically pick up changes to game data in realtime, hit :kbd:`Alt`:kbd:`A` to switch to auto update mode.

 Usage
 -----